shahern004/CRUSTy-Core/Documentation/Coding Guidelines/workflow-prefs.md

 Planning and Progress

-    After each task is complete, update todo.md for progress made.
-Then, clear /Documentation/Coding Guidelines/context-summary.md contents.
-Update context-summary.md with prompts to help you start the next task.
-Write using concise prompt prose only using verbiage that helps you start work on a fresh task. context-summary.md is not meant for users or developers, its only to give the most concise information possible to help claude start his next task with no context.
+    After each task is complete, update the STM32H573I-DK_Migration_Roadmap.md document to reflect progress made by changing the status indicators (⬜ to ⏳ or ⏳ to ✅) as appropriate.
+The roadmap document serves as the central reference for tracking project progress and planning next steps.
+Before starting any new task, always check the roadmap document to understand the current state of the project and identify the next steps.

 Testing and Feedback